Still a cut above the rest!

 Declan’s mother, Doreen aged in her early 90s, still lives at the family home in Barn Elms.

-At any of the four branches, coddle remains a firm favourite with customers who come in weekly for bacon pieces and sausages, but also have meats for popular Irish and European dishes such as Piri Piri Butter Chicken, Scotch Fillet Steaks, Lamb and seasonal specials including the 1 Cent Specials and weekly offers.
+At any of the four branches, coddle remains a firm favourite with customers who come in weekly for bacon pieces and sausages, but also have meats for popular Irish and European dishes such as Piri Piri Butter Chicken, Scotch Fillet Steaks, Lamb and seasonal specials.

-“We are currently undergoing a complete rebranding from Cosgrave’s – The Butcher Shop to Cosgraves 1892,” said Jeff.
+“We are currently undergoing a complete rebranding from Cosgrave’s – The Butcher Shop back to Cosgraves Butchers,” said Jeff.

 “This will involve a complete refit of all of our shops to a much slicker, new and fresh look.
 What we want our customers to be assured of, is the quality and traditional methods in butchering we pride ourselves on, and apply them in a modern way to provide high quality convenient cuts and meals.